sacaaa/digital-signature-based-rsa/README.md

 # digital-signature-based-rsa

 This repository contains a Python script that implements a digital signature system and provides functionality for decoding the signature.
-The script uses RSA-like encryption and decryption methods, along with simple mathematical algorithms for efficient computation.
+The script uses RSA-like generate and verify methods, along with simple mathematical algorithms for efficient computation.

 ## Features